rvbeast2/qa-playwright-assignment-recruiterflow/README.md

 - Negative/edge-case tests: invalid credentials, checkout with missing fields.
 - A `problem_user` regression test (known UI quirks on saucedemo).
+- The bonus chained "create-then-verify" API flow (POST -> GET), noted as optional in the brief and skipped here to stay within the 2-hour box.
 - API schema validation (e.g. `zod`) instead of manual `toHaveProperty` checks.
 - A CI workflow (GitHub Actions) to run the suite on push.